Lack of Sleep Affects Your Health

 Deprivation of sleep is one of the primary causes of automobile accidents and work-related injuries.
 If you can’t sleep and you have to commute to work, there is a good chance that you have experienced micro-sleep.
 Researchers have determined that if you are overtired when you drive, you often fall asleep at the wheel for a few seconds at a time.
 These so-called micro-sleeps are quite dangerous because they often occur just below our conscious level of awareness.
 Even though a micro-sleep may be so brief that we are not aware of it, our ability to respond to continually changing driving conditions is substantially impaired.

 Loss of Sleep Impacts Other Parts of Your Life

 On an emotional level, lack of sleep can lead to irritability, a quick temper, lack of motivation, and difficulty concentrating.
 Your social life will begin to suffer.
 Too tired to see friends after work, you may find yourself to be too exhausted to even return phone calls.
 The worst-case scenario relationship-wise?
 You may be so wiped out your intimate relationship begins to suffer.

 The social isolation that comes from loss of sleep over an extended period of time, increases your risk for depression.
 Depression is a serious disease that robs you of optimism and motivation.
 The development and progression of depression is intimately tied to deprivation of sleep.

-The staff at Top Down Dental in San Jose/Los Gatos have the know-how, equipment and training to diagnose the origin of your sleep disorder.
+The staff at Top Down Dental in Los Gatos have the know-how, equipment and training to diagnose the origin of your sleep disorder.
 With an accurate diagnosis, you can start the treatment and recovery process you need to regain your health, recover your relationships and resume your life.
 Contact our office by calling (408) 354-5600 today.